 Configuring SSO with Azure Active Directory

-You’ll then arrive to your Single Sign-On page, where you can tick the box next to Enable Single Sign-On in order to expand the page to see the SSO fields below:
+Step 3: You’ll then arrive to your Single Sign-On page, where you can tick the box next to Enable Single Sign-On in order to expand the page to see the SSO fields below:

 Configuring SSO with Azure Active Directory 1

-Step 3: Fill in SSO URL with the Login URL from Set up EdApp section.
+Step 5: Fill in SSO URL with the Login URL from Set up EdApp section.

-Step 4: Fill SAML Entity ID with https://admin.edapp.com
+Step 6: Fill SAML Entity ID with https://web.edapp.com/{companyID}.

 Configuring SSO with Azure Active Directory 2

-Congratulations!
-You’ve just configured your EdApp account with SSO, using Azure AD.
-At this point, we recommend completing a round of successful testing by attempting login via SSO.
 If you get stuck at any point along the way, be sure to reach out to our live chat desk, or your EdApp account manager - we’d be happy to lend a helping hand.
 Additionally, feel free to share this Learner Guide for logging into EdApp using SSO with your users.